As seen in:

 - Select popular resume fonts such as Calibri, Verdana, Times New Roman, and Arial.

-- Combine information in sections with bullet points.
+- Combine information in sections with resume bullet points.

-- Limit your 1-year experience resume to one page.
+- Fit your 1-year experience into a one-page resume template.

 - Save your resume in PDF or doc format.